 By Rachel Hoeing

-Summer swim team season begins for most swim clubs in the next few weeks.
-I know it seems a little cold and I am sure many kids will have purple toes when they climb out of the water, but they will eventually have a wonderful time!
-If your child is participating in swim team this year – BRAVO!
+Summer swim team season begins for most swim clubs this week.
+If your child is participating in summer swim team this year – BRAVO!
 If you are still contemplating, I say do it!
 Here’s why…

 I can’t remember when it finally happened, but there finally came a morning when I was handed a ribbon – a yellow fourth place ribbon in breaststroke!
 You would have thought I won an Olympic medal.
 I was thrilled.
 As you can imagine, my sister had an entire wall of her room filled with red and blue ribbons and I had my one yellow ribbon hanging proudly on my bedroom door.
 I worked so hard for that, and no one gave it to me because they felt sorry for me, or handed me a ribbon just for participating.
 I earned it, and it meant so much.